121 S. Wilke Road, Suite 301, Arlington Heights, IL 60005

 Defective Wheelchair Lifts Sold Even After Recall

-Posted on March 10,2015 in Arlington Heights Defective Medical Device Attorney
+Posted on March 10, 2015 in Defective Medical Devices

 Defective medical devices are not limited to those implanted in a patient's body.
 Patients who must use canes, wheelchairs, or other devices to get around are susceptible to a whole array of device warnings and risks that other Americans are not.
 According to The Baltimore Sun, it is imperative to maintain wheelchairs and walkers as you would a car, as a lack of proper maintenance can result in unsafe conditions such as broken or bent parts.
 If the device is broken, it can result in the requirement of extra energy to get around, more pain, or—worst-case scenario—a devastating accident that can result in hospitalization.